stakater/stakater-docs/docs/content/sre/tenant-operator/integration-config.md

 ### Namespace

-`argocd.namespace` is an optional field used to specify the namespace where ArgoCD applications and app projects are deployed.
+`argocd.namespace` is an optional field used to specify the namespace where ArgoCD Applications and AppProjects are deployed.
 The field should be populated when you want to create an ArgoCD AppProject for each tenant.

 ### NamespaceResourceBlacklist